 June 30,

-2018 2019
+2021 2020 2019

-United Kingdom \$ 97 \$1,667
+United Kingdom \$ 9,981 \$ 3,640 \$1,667

+Ireland 726

-U.S. Federal 452 4,770
+U.S. Federal 33,613 11,817 4,770

-U.S. State and Local 905 9,540
+U.S. State and Local 67,291 21,520 9,540

-The U.K. and U.S. federal net operating loss carryforwards have no expiration.
-The Company recorded a valuation allowance on the deferred tax assets as of June 30, 2018 and June 30, 2019 because of the uncertainty of their realization.
-The valuation allowance increased by \$0.2 million for the period from March 15, 2018 (inception) through June 30, 2018, and by \$4.8 million for the year ended June 30, 2019.
+The UK, Irish and federal net operating loss carryforwards have no expiration.
+The amount of UK annual profits that can be relieved by losses carried forward is limited to 50%, in excess of a threshold amount of £5 million of profits.
+Certain state net operating loss carryforwards begin to expire in 2038.
+The Company recorded a valuation allowance on the deferred tax assets as of June 30, 2021 and June 30, 2020 because of the uncertainty of their realization.
+The valuation allowance increased by \$13.7 million for the year ended June 30, 2021, and by \$2.3 million for the year ended June 30, 2020.

-Utilization of the net operating losses and general business tax credits carryforwards may be subject to a substantial limitation under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, if changes in ownership of the company have occurred previously or may occur in the future.
+Utilization of the net operating losses and general business tax credits carryforwards may be subject to a substantial limitation under Sections 382 and 383 of the Internal Revenue Code of 1986 as amended, if changes in ownership of the company have occur previously or occur in the future.
 Ownership changes may limit the amount of net operating losses and general business tax credits carryforwards that can be utilized annually to offset future taxable income and tax, respectively.
-In general, an ownership change, as defined by Section 382, results from transactions increasing the ownership of five percent (5%) or greater shareholders in the stock of a corporation by more than 50 percentage points over a three-year period.
-If the Company experiences a Section 382 ownership change, the tax benefits related to the U.S. federal NOL carry forwards may be further limited or lost.
+In general, an ownership change, as defined by Section 382, results from transactions increasing the ownership of 5-percent shareholders in the stock of a corporation by more than 50 percentage points over a three-year period.
+If the Company experiences a Section 382 ownership change, the tax benefits related to the NOL carry forwards may be further limited or lost.
+The Company has not completed an analysis to determine whether any such limitations have been already triggered.
+The Company may also experience ownership changes as a result of shifts in share ownership, some of which are outside its control.
+Therefore, as a result of ownership changes with respect to ordinary shares, the ability to use current net operating losses and other pre-change tax attributes to offset post-change taxable income or taxes could be subject to limitation.

-The Company files income tax returns in the United Kingdom, the U.S. federal jurisdiction and various U.S. state jurisdictions.
-The Company's 2018 and 2019 tax returns remain subject to examination.
+The Company files income tax returns in the United Kingdom, Ireland the U.S. federal jurisdiction and various state jurisdictions.
+The Company's 2018, 2019 and 2020 tax years remain subject to examination.
+Carryforward attributes from prior years may be adjusted upon examination by tax authorities if they are used in an open period.

-11. Related-party transactions
+14. Related-party transactions